Broken Bow (Star Trek: Enterprise): Production

-Production began on Monday, May 14, 2001, and saw the return of many crew with past experience of the Star Trek franchise.
+Production began on Monday, May 14, 2001, and saw the return of many crew with past experience on the Star Trek franchise.

 Director James L. Conway had previously directed various episodes of Star Trek across the different series, and was offered the chance to direct the first episode of Enterprise by Rick Berman.
-Conway thought the script was fantastic and wanted to do the episode but at that time he was executive vice-president at Spelling Entertainment and had to ask Aaron Spelling and Duke Vincent for permission for a leave of absence to do it.
+Conway thought the script was fantastic and wanted to do the episode, but at that time he was executive vice-president at Spelling Entertainment, and had to ask Aaron Spelling and Duke Vincent for permission for a leave of absence to do it.
 Conway said it was the best experience he ever had directing a TV show.
 They had a long 32-day filming schedule, and a huge budget.
 All the sets had to be built, costumes and props had to be made, and all the setup costs of the show were included in the budget of the premiere.
 He also knew many of the crew from his previous work.
 Conway described himself as "a fan first and a director second" and he hoped that he did justice to the scripts and brought enthusiasm to every episode he did.
 Conway returned to direct several more Enterprise episodes, including "In a Mirror, Darkly" Part 1.

 Returning crew included First Assistant Director (1st AD) Jerry Fleck, Director of Photography (DP) Marvin V. Rush, and Visual Effects Supervisor Ronald B. Moore, all whom had been with the franchise since The Next Generation.
 Michael Okuda continued as Scenic Arts Supervisor, and as technical consultant to the writing staff.
 Production designers Herman Zimmerman and John Eaves also worked to create the look of the new series.

 The episode introduces much of the cast of Enterprise, which remains for the rest of the show; it also has many guest stars.

 James Cromwell reprises the character Zefram Cochrane (uncredited), having previously played this character in the 1996 film Star Trek: First Contact.